New York restaurants must pay a minimum wage of $8.75 per hour, or at least $5.00 per hour for waitstaff if it takes a “tip credit.”

 Restaurants cannot require servers to share their tips with non-service employees

-A “service charge” or fixed gratuity belongs to the waitstaff.
+In New York, a “service charge” or fixed gratuity belongs to the waitstaff.

-You cannot be charged for buying or cleaning a uniform.
+Restaurant workers may not be charged for buying or cleaning a uniform.